In this blog series we’re examining the Five Myths of Kubernetes Resource Optimization.

 Spark Dynamic Allocation automatically prevents Spark from wasting resources.

-The Truth About Spark Dynamic Allocation
+The Truth About Apache Spark Dynamic Allocation

-Truth: As we saw above, Spark Dynamic Allocation is a "no brainer" for many applications, since it eliminates the need for developers to rightsize the number of executors by fully utilizing the available task slots per executor.
+Truth: As we saw above, Apache Spark Dynamic Allocation is a "no brainer" for many applications, since it eliminates the need for developers to rightsize the number of executors by fully utilizing the available task slots per executor.
 However, Spark Dynamic Allocation cannot prevent low resource utilization inside Spark executors.
 Even when Spark Dynamic Allocation is implemented, Spark applications still underutilize resources because, most of the time, tasks are not consuming resources at their peak allocation levels.

 We have one more blog article in this series—an extra, bonus myth that we haven’t covered yet, along with a solution to the fundamental problem of Spark applications wasting resources.
 Stay tuned for a sneak peak!